ahorn/smt-kit/README.md

 is designed to be a library that must be first linked with a given program under scrutiny.
-This design allows CRV to leverage advanced C++11 template and meta-programming features to speed things up including constant propagation, a well-known technique for simplifying symbolic expressions at runtime.
+This design allows CRV to leverage advanced C++11 template and meta-programming features to speed things up including constant propagation.
 The resulting [performance gains][performance-tests] can be of several orders of magnitude (e.g. up to a million times faster).

 But currently not all programming constructs are supported.
 For example,